ont-app/igraph-jena/README.md

 use [transit's API](https://cognitect.github.io/transit-clj/) to import the contents into the platform of your choice.

-You shoud also be able to roll your own custom transit support for other data structures.
+You should also be able to roll your own custom transit support for other data structures.

 See the [corresponding section in the igraph/rdf